 The use of innovative digital methodologies for analysis, design, modeling and planning is an essential part of the program.
 Students will benefit from established institutions such as the Landscape Visualization and Modeling Lab (LVML), an internationally recognized center for digital 3D landscape visualization and GIS modeling, and the AudioVisual Lab (AV Lab), a cooperation platform that exists between D-ARCH and D-BAUG.

 The structure of the program emphasizes a collaborative learning environment that allows for individual interests and customization.
 The master-thesis is dealt as a studio on a shared site, where each student will be able to develop his or her area of interest.
 The limited number of participants guarantees individual access to faculty and thus a very high quality of training and supervision.

 The Master’s degree program in Landscape Architecture is full-time, and lasts four semesters plus six months for the required internship.
-We follow a bilingual approach.
-Some lessons are held in German, others in English.

 The program is structured into fundamental, core and specialized courses, seminar weeks, and design studios.
 Complementary to these courses, the students choose a ‘science in perspective’ course that contextualizes the scientific knowledge and technologies of the program.
 The linking of subject-specific teaching contents with each other and their integration into the design studios is a central principle of the program.